 Making sure that you have an IC channel capable of sharing and commenting on video will be a great step toward strengthening employee connections and bringing internal messages to life.

 Watching a video to digest information is fast, interactive, and entertaining.
 The format can project emotion and tell a story more vibrantly than words on a page, making it easier for your employees to relate to what you’re trying to tell them.
-As the shift to the digital workplace continues, video will be a versatile tool for helping you accomplish your internal communications goals.
+As the shift to the digital workplace continues, video will be a versatile tool for helping you accomplish your communications goals.
 So go ahead—lights, camera, action!

 14. Do Mobile Right